Efficient estimation of the target population average treatment effect from multi-source data: Identifiability under CATE transportability

-\Cref{asn:causal}\labelcref{asn:trial-positivity,asn:treatment-positivity} and \Cref{asn:trial-exchangeability} here correspond to Assumptions A5\(^\dagger\), A3 and A4\(^\ddagger\) in \textcite{dahabreh2023efficient}. \Cref{asn:causal}\labelcref{asn:treatment-exchangeability} is a weaker version of Assumption A2 in \textcite{dahabreh2023efficient}, which is sufficient for the identification of the ATE \(\psi\).
-Transportability of the conditional effect measure only requires the transportability assumption to hold conditioning on the effect modifiers instead of all prognostic variables.
-It should be noted that the scope of effect modifiers is largely dependent on the chosen effect measure.
-Furthermore, \Cref{asn:trial-exchangeability} is conducive to the identifiability of the ATE, but can be futile for the identifiability of other marginal causal effects.
-Therefore, it is highly advisable to evaluate the validity of such assumptions according to the concrete intervention effect.
+Assumption~\ref{asn:transportability}\ref{asn:trial-positivity} states that the support of the baseline covariates in the target population must be a subset of that in the joint source population.
+In other words, for any value \(x\) of the baseline covariates that may appear in the target population, it must be possible to observe this value in at least one source study.
+This joint overlap condition is weaker than the pairwise overlap between the target population and every source study.
+Hence, studies with cohorts less diverse than the target population may still contribute to identifiability of the TATE.
+Transportability under a conditional effect measure, such as assumption~\ref{asn:transportability}\ref{asn:trial-exchangeability}, only requires the transportability assumption to hold conditioning on shifted effect modifiers instead of all prognostic variables \citep{colnet2024causal}.
+It should be noted that the scope of effect modifiers is strongly tied to the chosen effect measure.
+Therefore, assumption~\ref{asn:transportability}\ref{asn:trial-exchangeability} is conducive to identifiability of the TATE, but can be futile for identifiability of other marginal causal effects in the target population.
+It is thus highly advisable to evaluate the plausibility of such transportability assumptions according to the concrete intervention effect under consideration.

-Albeit a commonplace assumption in most causal inference literature, \Cref{asn:causal}\labelcref{asn:consistency} should be carefully examined in the source trials, particularly in the context of HTA.
-For instance, the presence of multiple versions of placebo can pose challenges to consistency.
-However, if one is able to argue that the differences among them can be considered negligible, these placebos can accordingly be treated as a single entity.